-The systematic deficiency in the western boundary flow pattern of even "realistic", high resolution OGCMs clearly demands concerted research efforts towards an improved understanding of the underlying processes and a physically more realistic representation or parameterization of subgrid scale processes in the western boundary region, we also need ways to reduce models errors associated with these processes.
-In this study we explore a simple method to correct an OGCM for systematic errors.
-In effect, we are suggesting a practical substitute for a physically-based parameterization.
-The method we use is based on the "semi-prognostic" method proposed by Sheng et al. (2001); a simple way to adiabatically change the advection properties of a hydrostatic OGCM by altering the pressure gradient seen by the model in the momentum balance.
+In this study, we explore a method to correct the OGCM such that systematic errors are reduced (note, however, that, having the focus on the OGCM, we do not imply that other model components of the coupled system might not contain errors).
+The method which we use is based on the "semi-prognostic" method proposed by Sheng et al. (2001); a simple method to adiabatically change the advection properties of a hydrostatic OGCM by altering the pressure gradient in the momentum balance.
 The method can be viewed as a simple technique to assimilate hydrographic data into an ocean model, with the advantage over other simple methods, e. g. the robust diagnostic method of Sarmiento and Bryan (1982), that no spurious diabatic sources and sinks are introduced.

 Sheng et al. (2001) applied the method with good success to a regional model of the northwestern Atlantic.
 Here, we extend the approach to a basin-scale application.
-Although the basic method proposed by Sheng et al. (2001) performs well in improving the simulation of circulation patterns and water mass characteristics in the North Atlantic compared to observations, some problems arise in the model.
+Although the method performs well in improving the simulation of circulation patterns and watermass characteristics in the North Atlantic compared to observations, some problems arise in the model.
 Among them are changed dynamical properties of the semi-prognostic OGCM, for instance reduced Rossby wave speeds and damped eddy activity.
 We propose four modifications of the basic scheme to overcome these difficulties and demonstrate the benefits of the modifications in the model.

-As an end product, we obtain an ocean model containing a fixed, non-flow-interactive correction term in the momentum balance, taking the place of a parameterization of effects of unresolved processes.
-The corrected model yields improved simulations of flow structures and water mass characteristics especially in the northwestern North Atlantic (the "storm formation region") with the result that the corrected OGCM is better suited to be used in a coupled model system of the present climate than the uncorrected one.
-We note, however, that the use of the method is restricted to small deviations from the present climate due to the use of present-day observational data.
-Since the (adiabatic) correction does not affect the tracer budgets directly, it is also well suited for a more realistic simulation of the uptake and transport of passive tracers, as e. g. anthropogenic CO_2 or components of a pelagic ecosystem model.
+As an end product, we obtain an ocean model containing a fixed, non-flow-interactive correction term in the momentum balance, acting similar to a parameterization of effects of unresolved processes.
+The corrected model performs better in simulating realistic flow structures and watermass characteristics than the uncorrected OGCM, with the result that the corrected OGCM is better suited to be used in a coupled model system.
+Since the (adiabatic) correction does not affect the tracer budgets directly, it is also well suited for a more realistic simulation of the uptake and transport of passive tracers, as e. g. anthropogenic CO2 or components of a pelagic ecosystem model.

 This paper is structured as follows.
 In the second section we present the OGCM and review the semi-prognostic method, followed by a discussion of four modifications to the method.
-In the third section, we describe results from the prognostic OGCM in comparison to other eddy-permitting and eddy-resolving models and discuss the application of the original semiprognostic and the modified versions.
+In the third section, we describe results from the prognostic OGCM in comparison to other eddy-permitting and eddy-resolving models and discuss the application of the original semi-prognostic and the modified versions.
 The last section discusses our conclusions.